How to convert SVG to PNG or JPG

 SVG (Scalable Vector Graphics) is perfect for logos, icons and illustrations on the web because it stays crisp at any size and has a tiny file size.
 But many places only accept raster images: social-media avatars and post images, marketplace listings, email signatures, presentation slides, favicons and a lot of older software.
 Converting your SVG to a PNG or JPG turns it into a fixed-resolution bitmap that those tools understand, while letting you choose exactly how large and sharp that bitmap should be.

 Because the conversion happens on a canvas, you control the exact output resolution.
 Need a 2,048 px export for a retina banner, or a tidy 512 px icon?
-Just type the width.
-PNG keeps full transparency and clean edges, which is ideal for logos and UI assets, while JPG trades transparency for a smaller file that suits busier, photographic artwork.
+Just type the width, or use a scale preset to size several icons relative to their own native dimensions in one pass.
+PNG keeps full transparency and clean edges by default (with an optional solid background when you need one), which is ideal for logos and UI assets, while JPG trades transparency for a smaller file that suits busier, photographic artwork and always composites onto a background colour instead of turning transparent areas black.
+When you have a whole icon set or a folder of illustrations to convert, add every file to the batch, convert once, and download the results as a single ZIP.

 Frequently asked questions